bitaggregat/bitMan/README.md

 1. **Disconnect** the USB cable from the bitMan
 2. Select the **Arduino Uno** as project board in the Arduino IDE
 3. Export the project from the Arduino IDE: Menu “Sketch” -> “Export Compiled Binary”
-4. Execute the following command in a console to **flash** the exported hex-file `micronucleus --run <path_to_repo>/bitMan/software/bitBreadMan/build/arduino.avr.uno/bitBreadMan.ino.hex`
+4. Execute the following command in a console to **flash** the exported hex-file `micronucleus --run <path_to_repo>/bitMan/software/bitMan/build/arduino.avr.uno/bitMan.ino.hex`
 5. **Connect** the USB cable to the bitMan (important: the above command must be started beforehand, as the tool is waiting for the bootloader)

 What happens here in the background: As soon as the bitMan is supplied with power, the bootloader (micronucleus) starts.
-If there is no communication between the bitdMan and the host (PC) within 2s, the flashed application starts, if a valid one is available.
+If there is no communication between the bitMan and the host (PC) within 2s, the flashed application starts, if a valid one is available.
 The bootloader registers a USB device in the host, with which the “micronucleus commandline tool” communicates and can manipulate the flash in the bitMan.

 ## Build and install the bootloader